 For the foundation’s Grants for Grades 6-12 program, Toshiba seeks teachers who are “passionate about making science and mathematics more engaging” for their students.
-In pursuit of this engagement, the foundation will provide funding beyond the materials necessary to make the project happen, so for this student group, grants come in either “$5,000 or less” or “more than $5,000” varieties.
-Applications in the former category are accepted on a rolling basis throughout the year; applications for the bigger bucks are reviewed twice a year (February and August.
+In pursuit of this engagement, the foundation provides funding beyond the materials necessary to make the project happen, so for this student group, grants come in either “$5,000 or less” or “more than $5,000” varieties.
+Applications in the former category are accepted on a rolling basis throughout the year, and applications for the larger grants are reviewed twice a year, in February and August.
 The foundation features a number of past grants for grades 6-12 on its page.

 The Toshiba America Foundation looks for projects that not only involve project-based learning, but that also can result in measurable outcomes.
 It has a rigorous definition of what this means in terms of building projects, from objectives, to methodologies, to rejected alternative approaches.